Answer Engine Optimization (AEO): The Complete Guide for 2025

 Audit your featured snippet presence.
 Which queries do you own?
 Which do competitors own?
 Where are the opportunities?

 Identify target questions.
-Use "People Also Ask," keyword research tools, and community platforms to find the questions your audience asks.
+Use "People Also Ask," keyword research tools, community platforms to find questions your audience asks.

 Restructure key content.
-Take your best-performing pages and optimise them for answer extraction.
+Take best-performing pages and optimize for answer extraction.
 Lead with answers, use question headings, add FAQ sections.

 Implement schema markup.
 FAQ and HowTo schema at minimum.
 Article schema for all content.

 Build topical authority.
-Create comprehensive coverage of your core topics.
+Create comprehensive coverage of core topics.
 Earn backlinks from authoritative sources.

 Test voice search.
 Ask voice assistants questions in your niche.
 See who's winning and reverse-engineer why.

 Track and iterate.
-Monitor featured snippet ownership, voice search appearances, and brand visibility.
-Adjust your strategy based on what works.
+Monitor featured snippet ownership, voice search appearances, brand visibility.
+Adjust based on what works.

-The zero-click search era is here.
-The question isn't whether to optimise for it.
+The zero-click era is here.
+The question isn't whether to optimize for it.
 It's whether you'll be the answer or invisible.

 More Articles You Might Like